enzo-project/enzo-e/parameters-list.rst

 ----

 :Parameter:  :p:`Field` : :p:`courant`
-:Summary: :s:`Courant condition for fields`
+:Summary: :s:`Courant safety factor for fields`
 :Type:    :t:`float`
 :Default: :d:`0.6`
 :Scope:     :c:`Cello`
 :Todo:    :o:`Rename?`

-:e:`Courant condition for all fields.
+:e:`Courant safety factor for all fields.
 This is a multiplication factor for the time step as determined by the respective Method(s) used.
 This parameter can be updated on restart using the` `Restart : file` :e:`restart parameter file.`

 ----